khofstadter/CS220AU-DP/index.md

-# How can psychedelic music be linked to AI?
+# How can psychedelic music be linked to AI 2?
 Use [Markdown language](https://guides.github.com/features/mastering-markdown/) to add information to your website.

 ## Hyperlinks